-^{12.} I am indebted for this reference to Yvonne Keller's original study of what she defines as the "lesbian pulps" genre in American popular fiction of the 1950s and de Lauretis, Teresa.
-1960s ce For the reference of Masud.
-Khan's work, I am grateful to Maria Antonietta E-book, Bloomington N. 158.
-Independence of the control of the con
+^{12.} I am indebted for this reference to Yvonne Keller's original study of what she defines as the "lesbian pulps" genre in American popular fiction of the 1950s and 1960s.
+For the reference to Masud Khan's work, I am grateful to Maria Antonietta Schepisi.

 This book has been about representations of lesbian sexuality and desire, private and public forms of fantasy, individual and collective passionate fictions.
 Only a minimal part of the wide range of writings and other forms of cultural production by lesbians has found a place in what had to be a tight and thorough argumentation with and through feminist and psychoanalytic writings on the subject, not merely in order to counter their elisions, equivocations. assimilations, or appropriations, whether in naive good faith or with the insouciance of heterosexual presumption, but more constructively in order to articulate a formal model of desire that may account for the sociopsychic processes of lesbian subjectivity as I see it represented in the works of lesbians.
 That my own critical practice of subjective, dialogic engagement with the texts I cite is itself a practice of love and the exposure of a passionate fiction, should be by now quite apparent: it is only by generic and rhetorical conventions that this book does not read like an autobiography.
 But I would like to close with bits of a conversation between two lesbians about their own practice of love.
-I select this particular text, published in 1981 not as paradigmatic of the many and diverse ways in which lesbian sexuality is lived and can be represented, but because the words of the speakers resonate with the texts on which this study is based.
+I select this particular text. published in 1981, not as paradigmatic of the many and diverse ways in which lesbian sexuality is lived and can be represented, but because the words of the speakers resonate with the texts on which this study is based.